Rob-Petrie/Nebula/README.md

-# Generative Art
+# Nebula
-Art generated in strands of shapes
+Generative art software that creates varied strands of colourful shapes on the basis of user-set values.